Non-negative matrix factorization algorithms generally improve topic model fits: Poisson NMF and the multinomial topic model

-\section{POISSON NMF AND THE MULTINOMIAL TOPIC MODEL}
+The algorithms for fitting topic models and Poisson NMF described in this paper are implemented in an R package, {\tt fastTopics}, which available on CRAN (\url{https://cran.r-project.org/package=fastTopics}) and on GitHub (\url{https://github.com/stephenslab/fastTopics/}).

+\section{Poisson NMF and the multinomial topic model}

-Here we provide side-by-side descriptions of Poisson NMF \citep{cohen-rothblum-1993, gillis-book, lee-seung-1999, lee-seung-2001} and the multinomial topic model \citep{blei-2003, buntine-2002, griffiths-2004, hofmann-1999, hofmann-2001, minka-2002} to highlight their close connection.
-While formal and informal connections between these two models have been made previously \citep{buntine-2002, buntine-2006, canny-2004, ding-2008, faleiros-2016, gaussier-goutte-2005, zhou-2011}, these previous papers draw connections between the algorithms and/or stationary points of the objective functions.
-By contrast, we state a simple and more general result relating the likelihoods of the two models (Lemma~\ref{lemma:pnmf-plsi-equivalence}), which we view as a more fundamental result underlying previous results.
+In the following, we provide side-by-side descriptions of the topic model and Poisson NMF to highlight their close connection.
+While formal and informal connections between these two models have been made previously \citep{buntine-2002, buntine-2006, canny-2004, ding-2008, faleiros-2016, gaussier-goutte-2005, zhou-2011}.
+We provide a simple and more general result relating the likelihoods of the two models (Lemma~\ref{lemma:pnmf-plsi-equivalence}), which we view as a more fundamental result underlying previous results.\footnote{Recent papers have also studied the problem of identifying ``anchor words,'' which are words that appear in exactly one topic.
+In this setting, there is also a close relationship between the algorithms for identifying anchor words and the algorithms for identifying ``separable'' non-negative factors \citep{arora-2012, arora-2013, donoho-stodden-2003, gillis-book, gillis-2015}.}

-Let $\X$ denote an observed $n \times m$ matrix of counts $x_{ij}$.
-For example, in analysis of text documents, $x_{ij}$ would denote the number of times term $j$ occurs in document $i$.
-Both Poisson NMF and the multinomial topic model can be thought of as fitting different, but closely related, models for $\X$.
+Let $\X \in {\bf R}_{+}^{n \times m}$ denote an $n \times m$ matrix of observed counts $x_{ij}$.
+For example, when analyzing text documents, $n$ is the number of documents, $m$ is the number of unique terms, and $x_{ij}$ is the number of times term $j$ occurs in document $i$.
+Both Poisson NMF and the topic model can be seen as fitting different---but closely related---models of $\X$.